Tôn Thất Đính: Xá Lợi Pagoda

 In August 1963, Nhu, who controlled the special forces and secret police, allowed Đính to have a hand in planning raids against Buddhist dissidents who had been organising at the Xá Lợi pagoda, Saigon's largest.
 The raids involved the deployment of the 5th Division into the capital.
 Although the execution of the raids – which left hundreds dead – was primarily the responsibility of Colonel Lê Quang Tung, the special forces head, Đính privately took responsibility, stating to a journalist, "I have defeated Henry Cabot Lodge [the US ambassador to South Vietnam].
 He came here to stage a coup d'etat, but I, Tôn Thất Đính, have conquered him and saved the country."
 In the aftermath of the raids, Foreign Minister Vũ Văn Mẫu resigned in protest, shaved his head like a monk and sought to leave on a pilgrimage to India; Nhu ordered Đính to jail him.
 At the urging of another general, Đính put Mẫu under house arrest instead.

 During this period, Đính told a dinner guest that he had the pleasure of dining with a great national hero.
 When the guest asked Đính where the hero was, Đính said "it is me" and claimed to have defeated the Americans. Đính's ego had been played upon by the Ngô brothers, who had themselves reiterated this point and paid him a large cash bonus after the pagoda raids.
-In the heady times after the attacks, Đính had a "somewhat incoherent" debate with his American advisor, claiming "he [Đình] was without doubt the greatest general officer in the ARVN, the saviour of Saigon ... and soon he would be the top military man in the country."
+In the heady times after the attacks, Đính had a "somewhat incoherent" debate with his American advisor, claiming "he [Đính] was without doubt the greatest general officer in the ARVN, the saviour of Saigon ... and soon he would be the top military man in the country."
 In a press conference after the raids, Đính claimed to have saved South Vietnam from Buddhists, communists and "foreign adventurers", a euphemism for the United States.

 After being questioned sharply, Đính quickly became angry.
 Ray Herndon of United Press International asked him to name the country that he was referring to, but Đính dodged the question.
 Herndon lampooned him by saying that a national hero should be able to identify the national enemy, and asked him to call Madame Nhu, the de facto First Lady known for her anti-American comments, to get help in identifying the hostile country in question.
 After several reporters derisively laughed at these comments, Đính stormed out of the conference.